jonklein/alltid/README.md

 |> put_in([:accounts, Access.at(0), :balance], get_in([:accounts, Access.at(0), :balance]) + 50)
 |> put_in([:accounts, Access.at(1), :balance], get_in([:accounts, Access.at(1), :balance]) - 50)
 ```

+While Alltid's `produce` pattern may appear to violate the spirit of functional programming, it
+simply uses Elixir's macro system and variable bindings to enable a more natural and familiar
+syntax, entirely isolated to the function passed in to `Alltid.produce`.
+The code is still
+entirely functional under the hood.

 ## Installation